ledwards/mango/README.md

 Tests
 -----
 Make sure to run `cd fixture; go run main.go` in another window before running the tests.
-Future versions will run this seever for you in the background when you run the tests.
+Future versions will run this test server for you in the background when you run the test suite.